V1309 Scorpii: Identification as a stellar merger

 Following up on the Mason et al. study, Romuald Tylenda and colleagues, who had previous used theoretical models to support that red novae could be the result of stellar mergers, turned to investigate V1309 Scorpii.
 Due to its proximity to the Galactic Center, V1309 Scorpii was within the field of view of the Optical Gravitational Lensing Experiment (OGLE) telescope, which had been collecting magnitude data of V1309 Scorpii to a precision of 0.01 magnitudes for several years prior to its eruption.
 The star gradually grew in brightness between 2001 and 2007, before dipping just a little prior to its 2008 eruption.
-During this eruption, it increases in brightness by 10 mag, or by about a factor of 1e4.
+During this eruption, it increased in brightness by 10 mag, or by about a factor of 1e4.
 The star then rapidly subsided in brightness through the period spectrally observed by Mason et al. Prior to outburst, the star's magnitude had a period of around 1.4 days that decreased exponentially until the outburst.
 Following the model of a typical contact binary, V1309 Scorpii had two peaks in magnitude per cycle, corresponding to times when the two stars were perpendicular to the observer's line of sight.
 However, in its case, the second peak in each period began to gradually decrease until its light curve only showed one peak per period.
 This was because the secondary star began orbiting faster than the envelope of the primary star could keep up with.
 Because the stars are in contact, the velocity difference begins to dissipate as energy at their point of contact.
 Thus when the secondary star was approaching the line of sight, it appeared brighter and when it was moving away from the line of sight, it appeared fainter.
 By 2007, the two stars were so close to merging, that its magnitude, as measured on Earth, appeared roughly spherical, leading to the loss of the second maximum immediately prior to its outburst.